Sonali2314/Sonali2314/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# I'm Sonali Patil 👋
+# Hello, I'm Sonali Patil 👋

 ## ✨ About Me
 I’m a third-year B.Tech student in Computer Science and Engineering with a focus on Artificial Intelligence.<br/>